 “It took several years and lots of tenacity,” he recalled.

-Luzon is an old-school broker who believes in persistence and the value of personal relationships, including his longtime partnership with Sand Hill and ADIA.
+Luzon is an old-school broker who believes in persistence and the value of personal relationships, including his longtime partnership with Sand Hill.
 In 2014, the partnership acquired the Vallco Shopping Mall, a dying three-level, 1.2 million-square-foot shopping center in Cupertino, and the adjoining 180,000-square-foot Macy’s, in separate deals for a combined total of more than $300 million.